ansys/pyensight/doc/source/calc_functions.rst

-    ``StatMoment(plist,scalar,0)`` should be used in place of the example user-defined math function, ``udmf_sum``, because the :ref:`StatMoment() <StatMoment>` is threaded and properly handles ghost cells.
+    ``StatMoment(plist,scalar,0)`` should be used in place of the example user-defined math function, ``udmf_sum``, because the :ref:`StatMoment() <StatMoment>` function is threaded and
+    properly handles ghost cells.
 However, for parallel (SOS) computation, because nodes at the interface are shared among servers, the values at the interface nodes are used in computations multiple times.
-Therefore, the``StatMoment` value computed using a nodal variable using SOS deviates from the true value calculated using only one server.
+Therefore, the``StatMoment`` value computed using a nodal variable using SOS deviates from the true value calculated using only one server.
 Elemental variables do not suffer from this issue as ghost elements are handled properly and elements are not shared among servers.

- The function parameters are defined as:

  .. list-table:: **Function arguments**
     :widths: 20 80

     * - v